effarig/flip-clock-timer/README.md

 # Flip Clock Timer
+Little project to fix my clock.

 ## Problem
 The Flip Clock consists of a fairly standard looking timekeeping clock part and a flip mechanism to show AM/PM, the day or month, weekday and month.
-The timekeeping clock part is a self-contained module which should trigger the flip mechanism twice a day, approximately at noon and midnight.
+The timekeeping clock part is a self-contained clock module which should trigger the flip mechanism twice a day, approximately at noon and midnight.

 Unfortunately the trigger is unreliable.
 It seems to work for a few days or weeks, then stop working, then start working again.